Delicious, bittersweet orange jam without pectin. Flavorful and easy to make low-sugar jam to enjoy for breakfast.

 Instructions

-- Store: Pour the jam into clean jars, leave to cool, and refrigerate.
-It will keep for about 10 – 14 days in the fridge.
+- Store: Pour the jam into sterilized jars, leave it to cool, and refrigerate it.
+It will keep in the fridge for about 10 – 14 days.
+You can also freeze it for longer storage.

 Notes